-Project Area
+Project Area The area inscribed by the geographic boundaries of a this area.

-The area inscribed by the geographic boundaries of a Forest Project, as defined following the requirements in Section 4 of this protocol.
-Also, the property associated with this area.
+Forest Project, as defined following the requirements in Section 4 of this protocol.
+Also, the property associated with monitoring and verification activities, as defined in Section as a municipality, county, state or country.

-Project Life Refers to the duration of a Forest Project and its associated monitoring and verification activities, as defined in Section as a municipality, county, state or country.
+Project Life Refers to the duration of a Forest Project and its associated